 The most famous historian of China was Sima Qian, who recorded all the history of China from its origins until the first century BC.

-Many aspects of Chinese culture were created by mythological emperors and their wives according to tradition.
+Many aspects of the culture of the “Kingdom of the Centre” were created by mythological emperors and their wives according to tradition.

 For example, Emperor Cangjie created Chinese script, Shennong invented agriculture, Suiren taught humans to use fire, Empress Lei Zu invented silk, etc…